Developing content gets users to your site. Dripping content keeps them there.

-- Checkmark Enable button to drip content.
+- Check mark the Enable button to drip content.

-You will find a menu of options that trigger content dripping.
+You'll find a menu of options that trigger content dripping.
 You can allow users to access new content right after they register for your site, on a specific date, after they purchase a product from your site, or when they subscribe a particular membership from this menu.

 Drip content is a great way to keep users coming back for more of the awesome product you have to offer them.

 - Drip content can help a user stay on track and boost your site views.

 - It can also help users to feel engaged instead of bored or overwhelmed.